-Project Azraq empowers communities to protect the future of our marine ecosystems and coral reefs through education and reef monitoring.
+Project Azraq is a marine conservation organisation empowering local communities to protect the future of the coral reef ecosystem through education and reef monitoring.

-We believe in order to protect the coral reefs we must first understand them and through understanding we develop the passion to protect them.
+We believe that in order to protect the coral reefs, we must first understand them; by understanding, we develop the passion to protect them.

-Marine ecosystems are the biggest source of oxygen on this planet; appropriately named the lungs of the blue planet.
-In Sinai, where Project Azraq is based; we have one of the most precious ecosystems in the world on our doorstep: the Red Sea.
-The Red Sea coral reef ecosystem is a refuge for corals in a world where reef ecosystems are collapsing annually.

-Additionally, our Red Sea ecosystems are affected by global threats which leave areas of coral death whilst fish stocks remain threatened.
+Marine ecosystems are the biggest source of oxygen on this planet.
+In Sinai, where Project Azraq is based, we have one of the most precious ecosystems in the world on our doorstep – the Red Sea.
+The Red Sea coral reef ecosystem is a refuge for corals in a world where reef ecosystems are collapsing on an annual basis.
+However, even our Red Sea ecosystems are affected by global environmental threats, which lead to areas of coral dying and fish stocks being threatened.

-Individually and as a global community, we must change how we interact with coral reefs now in order to ensure its survival and in turn the survival of every living organism on our planet.
+Individually and as a global community we must change how we interact with our coral reefs in order to ensure not only their survival but the survival of every living organism on our planet.

-Project Azraq has developed a series of in-depth marine presentations based on the species they monitor and key threats the reefs are facing.
+Project Azraq has developed a series of in-depth marine workshops based on the species we monitor and the key threats that our reefs are facing.

 “We need to respect the oceans and take care of them as if our lives depend on it.
 Because they do”- Sylvia Earle

-The Red Sea is severely understudied and remains in desperate need of consistency in data collection.
+The Red Sea contains one of the healthiest coral ecosystems in the world.
+However, it is severely understudied and there is a great need for consistency and longevity in data collection.

-Project Azraq organises regular clean up dives around the Red Sea in collaboration with different organisations, dive centres and individual volunteers in order to collect and document the debris found underwater.
+Project Azraq organises regular clean up dives around the Red Sea.
+These are held in collaboration with different organisations, dive centres and individual volunteers, in order to collect and document the debris found underwater.